Your rights as a shared owner

 How your home meets health and safety laws

-The two most common assessments and checks that we must carry out are as follows:
+The three most common assessments and checks that we must carry out (if applicable) are as follows:

 Fire risk assessment